 The Underlying Properties consist of producing and non-producing interests in oil and natural gas units, wells and lands in Texas, Louisiana and New Mexico.
-The Underlying Properties include a portion of the assets in East Texas and North Louisiana acquired by Enduro Sponsor from Denbury Resources Inc. in December 2010, and all of the assets in the Permian Basin of New Mexico and West Texas acquired by Enduro Sponsor from Samson Investment Company and ConocoPhillips Company in January 2011 and February 2011, respectively.
-The Underlying Properties are divided into two geographic regions: the Permian Basin region and East Texas/North Louisiana region.
+The Underlying Properties include a portion of the assets in East Texas and North Louisiana acquired by Enduro Sponsor from Denbury Resources Inc. in December 2010, and all of the assets in the Permian Basin of New Mexico and west Texas acquired by Enduro Sponsor from Samson Investment Company and ConocoPhillips Company in January 2011 and February 2011, respectively.
+We divide the Underlying Properties into two geographic regions: the Permian Basin region and East Texas/North Louisiana region.

 As of December 31, 2010, the Underlying Properties had proved reserves of 27.1 MMBoe.
 A majority of the proved reserves attributable to Underlying Properties are proved developed reserves.
 Proved developed reserves are the most valuable and lowest risk category of reserves because their production requires no significant future development expenses.
-As of December 31, 2010, approximately 75% of the volumes and 91% of the PV-10 value of the proved reserves associated with the Underlying Properties were attributed to proved developed reserves.
+As of December 31, 2010, approximately 75% of the future volumes and 91% of the PV-10 value attributed to proved reserves attributable to the Underlying Properties were proved developed reserves.
 As of December 31, 2010, the Third Party Operators and Enduro Sponsor were the operators of 99% and 1%, respectively, of the proved reserves attributable to the Underlying Properties, based on PV-10 value.